G. G. Dillard

-George G. Dillard (born 1839) was an American lawyer, soldier, and politician.
-He served as a sergeant in the Confederate Army, a commander in Mississippi's National Guard, and a leading delegate at the 1890 Mississippi Constitutional Convention.
+He served as a sergeant and then Captain in the 35th Mississippi Infantry in the Confederate Army.
+He was then a commander in Mississippi's National Guard.
+He was an attorney, and served as Mayor of Macon, Mississippi, in from 1872 to 1879.
 He represented the 19th District in the Mississippi State Senate from 1884 to 1892.
 He represented Noxubee County at the 1890 Mississippi Constitutional Convention.
+In April 1893, Dillard was appointed Consul-General to Guayaquil by Grover Cleveland.